Materials-Consortia/OPTIMADE/optimade.rst

   - :query-url:`http://optimade.example.com/v1/trajectories/id_12345?response_fields=cartesian_site_positions&property_ranges=dim_frames::999:10,dim_sites:30:70:`

-    This query URL requests items from the array :field:`cartesian_site_positions` is requested only for the 31st to 71st sites (i.e., with indexes 30 through 70 inclusive) for 1 out of every 10 frames of the first 1000 frames (i.e., taking steps of 10 over indexes 0 through 999 inclusive, which requests the frames with index 0, 10, 20, 30, ..., 990) of a trajectory with ID :val:`id_12345`.
+    This query URL requests items from the array :field:`cartesian_site_positions` only for the 31st to 71st sites (i.e., with indexes 30 through 70 inclusive) for 1 out of every 10 frames of the first 1000 frames (i.e., taking steps of 10 over indexes 0 through 999 inclusive, which requests the frames with index 0, 10, 20, 30, ..., 990) of a trajectory with ID :val:`id_12345`.

 Single Entry JSON Response Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~